How To Fix "The remote procedure call failed and did not execute" Error In Windows 10

 Check The Remote Procedure Call Service

 Windows Services (also know as services.msc), are used to modify how Windows services run on your system.
 These services are responsible for running available programs and managing many system settings and resources.
 You can modify a service's settings for security, troubleshooting, and performance-related reasons.
-To check if the Remote Procedure Call service is enabled open Run dialog box by pressing Win + R keys on your keyboard, or by right-clicking the Start and selecting "Run" from the contextual menu.
+To check if the Remote Procedure Call service is enabled, open the Run dialog box by pressing Win + R keys on the keyboard, or by right-clicking Start and selecting "Run" from the contextual menu.

-Once Run dialog box is open, type "services.msc" and press Enter or click "OK".
+Once the Run dialog box is open, type "services.msc" and press Enter or click "OK".

-In Services window find "Remote Procedure Call (RPC)" and right-click it, select "Properties" from the contextual menu.
+In the Services window, find "Remote Procedure Call (RPC)" and right-click it.
+Select "Properties" from the contextual menu.

-In Remote Procedure Call (RPC) Properties (Local Computer) windows find "Startup type" and make sure it is set to "Automatic" and the service is running.
-If not, then set it to "Automatic", click "Start" and "Apply" to save the changes.
+In the Remote Procedure Call (RPC) Properties (Local Computer) window, find "Startup type" and check that it is set to "Automatic" and the service is running.
+If not, set it to "Automatic", click "Start" and "Apply" to save the changes.

-Now find the "DCOM Server Process Launcher" service in Services window and apply the same method to it as well.
-Then find "RPC Locator" and see if its startup type is set to "Manual", if not, then set it.
+Now, find the "DCOM Server Process Launcher" service in the Services window and apply the same method to it.
+Then, find "RPC Locator" and see if its startup type is set to "Manual" - if not, set it.
 See if this fixes the "The remote procedure call failed and did not execute" error.

 Run Windows Troubleshooter

-Another thing that could possibly help is to run the built-in Windows troubleshooter.
+Running the built-in Windows troubleshooter might also help.
 Windows includes a number of troubleshooters designed to quickly diagnose and automatically resolve various computer problems.
-Troubleshooters cannot fix all problems, but they are a good place to start if you encounter a problem with your computer, operating system or connected devices.
-To start troubleshooting, go to Settings and type "troubleshoot", select "Troubleshoot" from the list.
+Troubleshooters cannot fix all problems, but they are a good place to start if you encounter a problem with your computer, operating system, or connected devices.
+To start troubleshooting, go to Settings, type "troubleshoot", and select "Troubleshoot" from the list.

 Run System File Checker

 System File Checker (SFC) is a utility in Windows that allows users to scan for corruptions in Windows system files and restore corrupted files.
-This guide describes how to run the System File Checker tool (SFC.exe) to scan your system files and to repair missing or corrupted system files (including .DLL files).
+This guide describes how to run the System File Checker tool (SFC.exe) to scan system files and repair missing or corrupted system files (including .DLL files).
 If a Windows Resource Protection (WRP) file is missing or is corrupted, Windows may not behave as expected.
-For example, some Windows functions may not work, or Windows may crash.
-The "sfc scannow" option is one of the several specific switches available in the sfc command, the Command Prompt command used to run System File Checker.
-To run it you need to open Command Propmt first.
-To open it type "command prompt" in Search and then right-click on the "Command Prompt", select "Run as administrator" from the dropdown menu to run Command Prompt with administrator privileges.
-You must run an elevated Command Prompt in order to be able to perform SFC scan.
+For example, some Windows functions may not work, or Windows will crash.
+The "sfc scannow" option is one of several specific switches available with the sfc command, the Command Prompt command used to run System File Checker.
+To run it, open Command Prompt by typing "command prompt" in Search and then right-clicking on "Command Prompt".
+Select "Run as administrator" from the drop-down menu to run Command Prompt with administrator privileges.
+You must run an elevated Command Prompt to perform a SFC scan.

-In opened Command Prompt window type "sfc /scannow" and press Enter on your keyboard to execute this command.
-System File Checker will start and it should take some time to complete the scan.
-It should take about 15 minutes.
-Wait for the scanning process to complete and restart your computer.
+In the Command Prompt window, type "sfc /scannow" and press Enter on the keyboard to execute this command.
+System File Checker will start and should take some time to complete the scan (about 15 minutes).
+Wait for the scanning process to complete and restart the computer.
 See if this fixes the "The remote procedure call failed and did not execute" error.

 Scan Your System For Malware

-Perform a full system scan and see if it detects any malware on your computer.
-You can use Windows Defender (built-in antivirus program) which protects your computer against viruses, spyware, other malicious software.
-To run full system scan using Windows Defender type "virus" in Search and click on the "Virus & threat protection" result.
+Perform a full system scan and see if it detects any malware on the computer.
+You can use Windows Defender (built-in antivirus program), which protects computers against viruses, spyware, and other malicious software.
+To run a full system scan using Windows Defender, type "virus" in Search and click the "Virus & threat protection" result.

 In the Virus & threat protection window, click "Advanced scan".

 Select "Full scan" and click "Scan now".
-This will start scanning your system for malware.
+This will start scanning the system for malware.
 If there are any viruses found, delete them.

-If you want you can choose virus and malware scanner from our Top anti-malware list.
-The list consists of well known top spyware removers and will help you choose the right software for your computer's protection.
-You can find the list by clicking this link.
+If you wish, you can choose a virus and malware scanner from our Top anti-malware list, which includes well-known top spyware removers and will help you to choose the correct software for your computer protection.
+Click this link.

 Check For Windows Updates

-That's it, we hope at least one of our provided solutions helped to solve you the problem and fixed the "The remote procedure call failed and did not execute" error.
-If there is another method that solved the problem for you and it is not mentioned in our guide - do not hesitate to share it with us and with the others by leaving a comment in our comment section below.
+We hope that these solutions fix the "The remote procedure call failed and did not execute" error.
+If you know of another solution not mentioned in our guide, please share it with us by leaving a comment in the section below.

 Video Showing How To Fix "The remote procedure call failed and did not execute" Error: